Best practices for serverless SQL pool in Azure Synapse Analytics

 - If you're using schema inference, check inferred data types and override them explicitly with the smaller types if possible.

 Check inferred data types

 Schema inference helps you quickly write queries and explore data without knowing file schemas.
-The cost of this convenience is that inferred data types may be larger than the actual data types.
-This happens when there isn't enough information in the source files to make sure the appropriate data type is used.
+The cost of this convenience is that inferred data types might be larger than the actual data types.
+This discrepancy happens when there isn't enough information in the source files to make sure the appropriate data type is used.
 For example, Parquet files don't contain metadata about maximum character column length.
 So serverless SQL pool infers it as varchar(8000).

 You can use sp_describe_first_results_set to check the resulting data types of your query.

 The following example shows how you can optimize inferred data types.
 This procedure is used to show the inferred data types: